rickwassing/cicada-develop/docs/README.md

 Cicada is written in Matlab R2019b.
 I invite anyone to clone the repository and contribute to the project.
 If you just want to use the software, you don't need Matlab, just download the compiled executables Cicada.exe (Windows) or Cicada.app (MacOs)from the this [Cicada repository].

-The data from actigraphy and/or other wearable devices are stored in a structure, named 'ACT'.
-This structure is highly similar to that of the ['EEG' structure](https://sccn.ucsd.edu/wiki/A05:_Data_Structures) used in [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php).
+The data from actigraphy and/or other wearable devices are stored in a structure, named `ACT`.
+This structure is highly similar to that of the [`EEG` structure](https://sccn.ucsd.edu/wiki/A05:_Data_Structures) used in [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php).

 ### 'ACT' data structure